 Of course, a lens space is a non-simply-connected space form of positive curvature.
 The 3-dimensional lens spaces were introduced by Tietze in 1908.
-In general, lens spaces are important in topology because they provide examples of non-homeomorphic manifolds which are homotopy-equivalent (see [Mun84, §40, §69]).
+In general, lens spaces are important in topology because they provide examples of non-homeomorphic compact manifolds which are homotopy-equivalent (see [Mun84, §40, §69]).
+Historywise they can thus be seen as representing the birth of geometric topology of manifolds as distinct from algebraic topology.